Pylons/pyramid_tm/docs/index.rst

 Explicit Tween Configuration
 ----------------------------

-Note that the transaction manager is a Pryamid "tween", and it can be used in the explicit tween list if its implicit position in the tween chain is incorrect (see the output of ``paster ptweens``)::
+Note that the transaction manager is a Pyramid "tween", and it can be used in the explicit tween list if its implicit position in the tween chain is incorrect (see the output of ``paster ptweens``)::